-In September 2012, a new infrastructure plan was announced for the next three years (2013-2016).
+In September 2012, a new infrastructure plan was announced for the three year period 2013-2016.

 The plan envisages shifting maintenance expenditure from its current 17% of the overall infrastructure budget to 40%.

 The major focus on maintenance in this plan is not only about increasing the portion of the budget available for improving the maintenance of our schools.
 It is also about fundamentally changing the way maintenance is conceived and executed.